xyperine/Icons-Creator/README.md

 ### Important notes

 - The tool can only be used in Edit mode.
 - The tool is using a special scene named `Icons_Creation`, it comes with the package.
-It is used to set the objects and render them to the icons.
+It is used to set the objects and render them as icons.
 Please don't do anything with this scene, just ignore it.
 If you accidentally modified it - delete it, and it will be regenerated next time you open the tool window.
-- Please notice that the tool does load, set active, and unload a special scene every time it creates an icon.
+- Please note that the tool does load, set active, and unload a special scene every time it creates an icon.
 So, if you are using `EditorSceneManager` events, keep it in mind.

 ### Install